KnowledgeDiscovery/rca_baselines/README.md

 ```

 #### Step 6.
 Evalute the performance of FastPC on the Case 20211203:
 - Notice that you need to change the path of data and dataset name.
-For python test_gnn_pod.py in FastPC, change the dataset on line 10 to 1203, and path directory on line 35.
+For python test_gnn_pod.py in FastPC, change the dataset on line 10 to 1203, and path directory on line 35; Change POD_METRIC_FILE on line 12 if the metrics in the data are different, or you would like to exclude some metrics in the evaluation; Add the KPI label on line 20 if necessary.
+-
     ```
         python test_gnn_pod.py ## for metric data only python test_gnn_pod_log.py  ## for log data only